-The goal of balance training is to strengthen the muscles that help you remain upright, such as your legs and core, so you can enhance stability and helps prevent falls.
+The goal of balance training is to strengthen the muscles that help you remain upright, such as your legs and core, so you can enhance stability and prevent falls.
 In addition to walking, getting out of a chair, and tying your shoes, having a good balance is crucial in all the activities you do every day, including getting dressed.
 Your strength and ability to stay steady are crucial in all these activities and many more.
-Exercises that improve balance can be intense, like some challenging yoga for seniors‘ exercises.
+Exercises that improve balance can be intense, like some challenging yoga exercises for seniors.
 Others tend to be simpler, for example, standing on one leg for a short time.

 Why Should Seniors Improve Their Balance?

 The ageing population typically experiences joint pain and decreased muscle mass caused by arthritis.
 Each of these problems can harm mobility.
 Dizziness, weakness, changes in cognition, and other age-related medical conditions may increase a senior’s fall risk.
 The good news is that doing some simple, low-impact exercises for seniors to improve balance at home can decrease their risk of falling.
 Best of all, caregivers and seniors can perform these moves together to ensure their safety and prevent accidents.
 Seniors can also build muscle by doing the right dumbbell exercises and consuming enough nutrition.
 Read more abouthow can seniors build muscles.

 many conditions contribute to falling.
 These are known as risk factors.
 Many risk factors are modifiable to prevent falls.
 Including:

 - Vitamin deficiency in seniors, mainly Vitamin D

 - Difficulties with walking or balance

 Most falls are the result of a combination of risk factors.
 The more risk factors present, the greater the person’s chances of falling.

 When to Visit a Doctor for Lack of Balance and Falling?